N-stack178/examRepo/README.md

 # examRepo
-This is the changes made in remote\readme file to demonstrate making local changes in remote
+This is the changes made in remote\readme file to demonstrate making local changes in remote.